 Puzzles in this game are hangman style phrases or complete sentences.
 The script uses asterisks for hidden letters but will display punctuation marks.
 The letters will not appear until players guess them, if the puzzle contains the letter guessed.
 Players cannot guess letters until answering a question correctly.
 Each round is solving a hangman style puzzle and has a category that will only appear in the channel once, but players can request it again at any time by typing !cat in the channel.
 For any that are curious, here are most of the categories:

 Hymn indicates if it's in the current edition of the Church's official music book.
+(This is the 1985 edition until they release the next print version.)

 Most punctuation marks appear in puzzles: quotation marks, commas, periods, colons, semicolons, hyphens, apostrophes, slashes (used in song lyrics to mark the next line), and even an exclamation point.
 These marks will not appear in the puzzle spelled out.